cb125/Dynamics/README.md

    depends on tracking appositive content.
 This approach is explored at length in Todor Koev's forthcoming OUP book.

 9. 31 Mar.
-Incremental quantification and the dynamics of pair-list phenomena.
-2015.
-Dylan Bumford.
-A dynamic semantics helps compute the content of *Every year I buy a faster computer*, with implications for pair-list question interpretations and functional indefinites.

-9. 31 Mar.
 A preference semantics for imperatives.
 2020.
-Will Starr.   http://dx.doi.org/10.3765/sp.13.6
+Will Starr.
+   "I will argue that the only way for the non-representationalist to meet these three challenges is to adopt a dynamic semantics.
+   Such a dynamic semantics is proposed here: imperatives introduce preferences between alternatives."

 10. 7 Apr.
 Post-suppositions and semantic theory.
 2018ish.
 Simon Charlow.
     Two ways of climbing the type hierarchy in a dynamic theory in order to